 In the past, the program welcomed American students from 34 other American Law Schools, as well as students from the United Kingdom, Canada, Mexico, and Brazil.
 Approximately 200 French and other EU students have also participated through the Université Paris Nanterre.

 Once you are accepted, you will receive a Deposit Form that you must return along with a U.S. $250 non-refundable fee.
-(The fee is refundable only to students who are not accepted into the program.)
 Payment in full is due by April 21.
 Alternatively, students can submit letters from their home school's Financial Aid Office stating that the student has applied for financial aid to pay for the program and that the application is pending.
 No course credits will be awarded until payment in full is received.

 The classrooms and law library at Nanterre are accessible for people using wheelchairs, as are the public rooms at CIUP.
 French consciousness of the importance of providing access to people with disabilities is similar to that in the United States.
 Paris, however, is an old city, and its cobblestone streets and sidewalks, which often lack curb cuts, can be very challenging to navigate.
 Students with disabilities who wish to enroll in the program should consult the program directors regarding their specific mobility needs to be sure they can be accommodated.